-See Figure 26 on page 28 and Figure 29 on page 29 for the maximum and minimum lengths allowed for the 4 inch and 6 inch concentric terminations.
+See Figure 25 on page 29 for the maximum and minimum lengths allowed for the 4 inch concentric termination.

 When extending the length of a concentric termination DO NOT use couplings.
 The use of couplings will restrict flow through the termination and may cause improper combustion.
 The termination's intake air and vent pipes must be replaced with longer sections of the same pipe material when extending the length of the termination.